tstaros23/Tower-Defense/README.md

 - **Download Java**: Visit the OpenJDK website [here](https://adoptopenjdk.net/) and download the appropriate version of Java for your operating system.
 - **Run the installer**: Once the download is complete, locate the installer file and run it.
 Follow the on-screen instructions to complete the installation process.
 - **Verify the installation**: Open a terminal or command prompt and run **'java -version'** again.
 You should see the version information displayed, confirming that Java is installed correctly.

+## Rules
+- The object of the game is to defend the tower from getting hit by comets and asteroids.
+- To defend the tower, the player must place  sattelites and/or space stateions that fire missles and torpedos at the comets and asteroids
+- Click and drag the space station or sattelite from the menu to space.
+- Sattelites shoot torpedos and space stations shoot missles
+- Sattelites and space stations cannot be placed on the asteroid and comet's path
+- Each player starts with 1000 dollars.
+Each time a asteroid or comet is destroyed, a player earns 10 dollars
+- Sattelites cost 100 dollars to use and space stations cost 300 dollars
+- When a player runs out of money, they cannot purchase a space station or sattelite until they earn more.
+- The player starts out with 50 cities and each time an asteroid or comet collides with earth, a city is destroyed
+- Once all 50 cites are destroyed, the game is over.

 ## Learning Goals